 The Forest Book is a project of author Gabriel Hemery who is working on a book guide to the woodlands of Britain, from the largest forest to smallest copse.
 The idea is to celebrate their beauty, purpose, history, current nature, and ownership.
 Ultimately the author aims to reconnect society with the natural world.
 The first of the guides will be published by Bloomsbury Wildlife in 2023.

 The copsewoodforest.com website has been created to enable people to contribute to the project, whether landowners or members of the public.
 The author is looking for financial support to cover the costs of the research and the running of this website – find out how to become a Supporter or Book Patron.
 The website also allows the author to provide regular updates and as the project develops, the content will be developed further and should become more dynamic and informative.
 You can also keep up to date with the latest developments on Twitter at @copsewoodforest

 About the Author

 Dr Gabriel Hemery is an author, tree photographer, and silvologist (forest scientist).
 He has written three books, both fiction and non-fiction, and appears regularly on TV and radio talking about trees and the environment.
 He co-founded an environmental charity, the Sylva Foundation, and is currently its Chief Executive.

 Gabriel’s first and award-winning book, The New Sylva, was published by Bloomsbury in 2014, celebrating and updating John Evelyn’s 1664 Sylva.
 His biographical novel Green Gold (2019) follows the real and imagined exploits of a Victorian plant hunter.
 His collection of environmental tales Tall Trees Short Stories Vol.20 was published in summer 2020.

 For more information visit www.gabrielhemery.com

 For the latest news and updates on The Forest Book project, see News.

-The author is grateful to all contributors, and will acknowledge every single one in the book (unless they choose to remain anonymous).
+The author is grateful to all individual contributors, and will acknowledge every single one in the book (unless they choose to remain anonymous).